hijazi-h/hijazi-h/README.md

 # Hi, I'm Hani 👋

-I am a Computer Programming & Analysis student at Fanshawe College.
 I build full stack applications end to end: frontend, REST APIs, relational databases, and deployment.
 Most of my recent work is in C# and Java, with TypeScript and React on the front end.

 - Comfortable across the stack: UI, API design, data modelling, deployment
 - Portfolio: **[hhijazi.dev](https://hhijazi.dev)**